 If a dice is placed in the LOOT zone of a card (top left of the card) then this counts as 1 to the LOOT score that turn.
-If a player places 3 dice in 3 separate LOOT zones on his 3 cards then he presents a LOOT score of 3 to his opponent.
+If a player places 3 dice in 3 separate LOOT zones on their 3 cards then they present a LOOT score of 3 to their opponent.

 Then it’s the opponent’s turn to roll for their BARGE score.
 They want to match the looting player’s LOOT score, otherwise the looter will successfully LOOT this turn.
 They roll their dice and place them in the BARGE zones of their cards (top right of the card).
 Each dice placed in one of these BARGE zones counts as 1 to their BARGE score this turn.